AlivadTheImpala/school_vault/EJS.md

 When our browser recieves a request containing "/" it renders "index" which is an ejs template stored in the views folder.
 The second parameter that we give render is the getAll() method that is imported from my data.js module.

-Basically because of the getAll() method, we are providing the data that getAll() retrieves.
+Basically because of the getAll() method, we are providing the data that getAll() retrieves to index.ejs.

 Now the index.ejs template has access to the albums array through the getAll() method.

 ```javascript
 //index.ejs